infiniteloom/project4-frontend/Planning/readme.md

 ###User types:
 - **Public users** may browse available homes but will not be able to save favorite homes without registering for an account.
 - **Realtor users** may sign up to create, delete or update a listing and manage their listings via a simple admin panel.
-- **Home buyer users** may sign up to browse available homes and save their favorite homes to a list where they can also append personal notes to each home.
+- **Home buyer users** (to be implemented in Haven version 2.0) may sign up to browse available homes and save their favorite homes to a list where they can also append personal notes to each home.

 <br/>